KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Typo: Found `Magic Mirror` in file `Landmark.js`: Replace it with `MagicMirror²`.
 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 9. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+10. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-SHL by bureus](https://github.com/bureus/MMM-SHL)

 1. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Simple-Swiper by Bee-Mar](https://github.com/Bee-Mar/MMM-Simple-Swiper)